software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Generate a Swagger documentation for the project as described above.
 Add proper name and description for all REST controller classes using the `@Tag` annotation.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 Also add the `@ApiResponses` annotation with an `@ApiResponse` annotation for each success and error response.
 >
-> Test each REST API endpoint by opening the endpoint's documentation and cliking the "Try it out" button.
+> Test some REST API endpoints by opening the endpoint's documentation and cliking the "Try it out" button.
 Remember to also test that the error responses work properly.
 For example send a request to the endpoint wich returns the questions of a quiz with an id path parameter value of a non-existing quiz.
 >
-> Add a link to the Swagger documentation in the production environment (in Render) under a "REST API" subheading in the README.md file.
-The link format is http://name-of-the-web-service.onrender.com/swagger-ui/index.html.
-Deploy the backend application to Render and make sure that the Swagger documentation is accessible.
+> Add a link to the Swagger documentation (at <http://localhost:8080/swagger-ui/index.html>) under a "REST API" subheading in the `README.md` file.

 ## Communication between frontend and backend